JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

+<b>Summary</b>

+BluetoothTransmitter.swift defines the class BluetoothTransmitter, which implements the bluetooth protocol applicable to any type of peripheral and that works with only a receive and a transmit characteristic.
+The class handles the scanning, discovery,subscribing to characteristic, connect and reconnect, connect after app launch (app needs to connect at least once, then it will remember the address and reconnect automatically at next launch)

+Every type of bluetoothtransmitter needs to extend BluetoothTransmitter, important while doing this is to set up the right UUID values and also if a specific device name is expected or not.
+This is achieved in the init function, see for example CGMMiaoMiaoTransmitter and CGMG4xDripTransmitter.
+MiaoMiao expects a specific device name, xDrip does not. xDrip does have a specific advertising UUID, MioamIoa does not.

+The CGM transmitter communicates back via the CGMTransmitterDelegate protocol.
+Does got be conformed to, for instance by a view.

 * <b>Generic/BluetoothTransmitter.swift</b>

 Setting up a connection to a ble device is usually the same process : discover peripheral, connect, discover services, discover characteristics,